 A bachelor’s degree is required to be a pathologists’ assistant.
 While students may pursue any major they desire, there are prerequisite course requirements for admission to master’s programs.
 The most common majors for this field are biology, chemistry, pre-medicine, or health sciences.

 Most graduate programs also require applicants to shadow a pathologist or observe an autopsy.
-As many of the master’s degree programs are very competitive, it is important for students to earn good grades and maintain at least a 3.0 GPA.
+As many master’s degree programs are very competitive, students must earn good grades and maintain at least a 3.0 GPA.

 Step 3: Complete a Graduate Degree (Two Years)